JoshBirnbaum/distributed-methodology/Grading.md

 This document assumes that students are enrolled in a 3&nbsp;credit-hour course over a 15-week semester, which, according to federal student aid law, should equate to nine effort-hours per week.
-If these do not match your situation, adjust the metrics appropriately.
+If these do not match your situation, as this course is offered as a 1,2, and 3 credit course, adjust the metrics appropriately.

 This document also assumes that students are acting in good faith.